 Also within tradition is for young girls to learn weaving from their mothers, weaving their traditional cloth for their dowry and to keep as a family heirloom.
 These traditional textiles are worn for special occasions.
 Nowadays, most weaving is done by older women, but younger women are again learning to weave and Yoyamay is supporting young weavers to improve their weaving techniques.

-To weave a typical table runner, such as this one in the ClothRoads store, a weaver has to commit to three hours a day for seven to ten days.
+To weave a typical table runner, a weaver has to commit to three hours a day for seven to ten days.
 The technique is called one-faced supplementary weft patterning, an extension of brocade as explained in my blog here.
 One-faced means that the pattern is created only on the front side of the cloth, the supplementary pattern weft floating across threads to create these intricate patterns.

 Supporting the Weavers